Stuck in a breakfast rut? Bored of eating the same bowl of oatmeal every single day? Breakfast quinoa might just be the perfect solution!

 Make it even more delicious by adding chocolate chips and letting them slowly melt into the hot quinoa porridge…

 Seriously, when do chocolate chips not make a recipe better???

 You could also add raisins, shredded coconut, chopped apple, mashed banana, cinnamon, fresh strawberries, almond butter, or chopped walnuts.
 Heck, you could even add all of these ingredients all at the same time!

 Or go the savory route and chop up some veggies–diced carrots, peas, and/or broccoli might be really nice.

-Add some nutritional yeast and you have a breakfast quinoa bowl that could easily be dinner instead.
+Add some nutritional yeast, and maybe some black beans or chickpeas, and you have a breakfast quinoa bowl that could easily be dinner instead.